Ameerabanu98/Python-capstone/README.md

 ## Preprocessing

-There were about 2 percent null values in Salary column and 18 percent null values in college column.
+* There were about 2 percent null values in Salary column and 18 percent null values in college column.
-Replaced null values of salary using fillna function with median of salary. replaced null values of college with mode of the college column . height column included inappropriate values. replaced then with random values ranging 150 to 180.
+* Replaced null values of salary using fillna function with median of salary.
+* Replaced null values of college with mode of the college column .
+* Height column included inappropriate values. replaced then with random values ranging 150 to 180.

 ## Analysis tasks:
 ### 1.To determine employee distribution across each team and calculate   the percentage split relative to the total number of employees.